Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 print long_to_bytes(upper_limit)
 ```

-If you want detailed explanation about how this attack works read through those links but let's describe the overall algorithm.
+If you want a detailed explanation of how this attack works, read through those links, but let's describe the overall algorithm.

-RSA has an amazing property named [Homomorphism](https://en.wikipedia.org/wiki/Homomorphism). it means
+RSA has a fantastic property named [Homomorphism](https://en.wikipedia.org/wiki/Homomorphism). it means

 <center>
 $f(x.y) = f(x).f(y)$
 </center>

-In terms of RSA, imagine we have two messages $m_1$ and $m_2$.
-By definition we can write:
+Regarding RSA, imagine we have two messages: $m_1$ and $m_2$.
+By definition, we can write:

 <center>
 $E(m1*m2) = E(m1).E(m2)$